boulderdsa/boulderdsa.github.io/resources/bylaws-updated.md

 ### Section 1.
 Officers and Terms.

-The officers of the Local Chapter will be Co-Chairs, Communications Facilitator, Treasurer and a number of Organizers between 1 and 4.
+The officers of the Local Chapter will be Co-Chairs, Communications Facilitator, Treasurer, and a number of Organizers between 1 and 4.
+Titles for individual organizer roles (such as Internal Organizer, Agitprop & Media Organizer, Left Unity Organizer, and Safety & Security Organizer) and duties can be defined and changed by a super-majority vote at a general meeting.
 The term of office will be one year, and shall run from June 1st to May 31st.
 The period from elections through May 31st will be a training period for newly elected officers before they fully take on responsibilities.
 Officers are eligible for re-election for up to 2 consecutive terms unless no other candidate is nominated.

 ### Section 2.
 Vacancies.